Learn RxJS

 The critical point to remember is that filter will only emit values that meet the specified condition.
 If no values in the observable satisfy the condition, nothing gets emitted.
 It's a strict bouncer at a club's entrance, only letting in those who fit the criteria.

-Also, for scenarios where you not only want to filter values but also transform them, is an ideal companion to filter.
+Also, for scenarios where you not only want to filter values but also transform them, map is an ideal companion to filter.
 Use them in tandem to both shape and refine your data streams.

 Examples